Documentation

 Context entries are stored in PostgreSQL with pgvector for embedding-based similarity search.
 Full-text search is powered by Elasticsearch.
 When you search, ContextQ runs both engines in parallel and fuses the results using Reciprocal Rank Fusion (RRF) to return the most relevant matches.

-All data is tenant-isolated with row-level security.
-On Pro and Enterprise plans, entry content is encrypted at rest with AES-256.
+All data is tenant-isolated with row-level security and encrypted in transit (TLS) and at rest.

 API Reference